ashrestha-keymind/sitecore-container-example/README.md

 ### Publish Site from CMS

+## On Docker deamon/machine restart
+- Containers has option `restart: unless-stopped` set on the compose file.
+Unless the containers were stopped, it will auto start when the docker daemon/machine reboots.
+The `traefik` container may take a little while to warm up.
+If you experience `404 message` when browsing the site, please wait for the `trafik` container to start and register other containers.

 ## Fews changes made to the default scripts/files
 - Added `.env.default` file.
 This file contains the (basic)default values that will be copied to the `.env` file on first initialization.
 When the script first initializes it updated the `.env` file with password/keys/cert values which should not be committed.
 The `.env` file has been added to `.gitignore` to avoid accidental commits.